hstreamdb/docs/docs/en/introduction/overview.md

 feature, and aims to simplify the operation and management of data streams and the development of real-time applications.

+## Why HStreamDB?

+Nowadays, data is continuously being generated from various sources, e.g. sensor data from the IoT, user-clicking events on the Internet, etc..
+We want to build low-latency applications that respond quickly to these incoming streaming data to provide a better user experience, real-time data insights and timely business decisions.

+However, currently, it is not easy to build such stream processing applications.
+To construct a basic stream processing architecture, we always need to combine multiple independent components.
+For example, you would need at least a streaming data capture subsystem, a message/event storage component, a stream processing engine, and multiple derived data systems for different queries.

+None of these should be so complicated, and this is where HStreamDB comes into play.
+Just as you can easily build a simple CRUD application based on a traditional database, with HStreamDB, you can easily build a basic streaming application without any other dependencies.

 ## Features

 _Note: The following features the milestone of HStreamDB version 1.0.
 Some